faouzioudouh/react-tracker/README.md

   applyMiddleware(trackingMiddleware(tracker))
 );

-// Done :D
+// That's All ;)

-tracker.trackEvent // will be called whenever a redux action dispatched and it will call the matched Action With Event (Action.type === Event.eventType)
+// The function [trackEvent] will be called whenever a redux action dispatched and it will call the matched Action With Event (Action.type === Event.eventType)
 ```